After The Watchman, 2018

 The story of the monument in Sheikh Abreikh:

-The impassible watchman on his horse now oversees a valley crisscrossed by motorways under construction and banners against a planned controversial civil airport.
+Today, the watchman on his horse overlooks a valley crisscrossed by motorways under construction and protests against a futur controversial civil airport.

-Produced in collaboration with Beit Hankin in Kfar Yehoshua
+Produced by Studio 11 in collaboration with Beit Hankin in Kfar Yehoshua